pesener/migros-clone/readMe.md

 ![](images/migros1.png)
-With this project, I was aiming to clone Migros's website, which is the most famous supermarket in Turkey, by using TypeScript, React, Redux, TailwindCss, Node.js, MongoDB.
+With this project, I was aiming to replicate Migros's website, which is the most famous supermarket in Turkey, by using TypeScript, React, Redux, TailwindCss, Node.js, MongoDB.

-In this project, there are two main files named server and client.
-The server file was created to use Mongo DB Express.js and Node.js.
+The project is divided into two main sections: 'server' and 'client'.The server part was built with MongoDB, Express.js, and Node.js, and it handles the back-end operations.

-On the other hand , the client file has been created to use React, Redux TailwindCss and TypeScript processes, which will create the design and functionality of the site.
+On the other hand, the client part was developed with React, Redux, TailwindCSS, and TypeScript.
+Its primary purpose is to provide a user interface, enabling interaction with the site's features and functionalities in a visually appealing and user-friendly manner.

 ![](images/migros3.png)

-### 2- User Role
+### User Role

-Choosing an address, browsing the products on the site via filtering brands, sorting products and adding them to the shopping cart.
+The user's role includes selecting an address, exploring products on the site by filtering according to brands, sorting products based on preferences, and adding desired items to the shopping cart.

 ![](images/migros2.png)